 Carnival Cruise Line offers itineraries all over the world, with their Caribbean, Mexico Riviera, and Bahamas cruises being especially popular.
 Alaska itineraries are also a top Carnival destination, while Carnival Mediterranean cruises remains a favourite among families.

-Many Carnival itineraries depart from the United States, so for the British market, the line is popular for fly-cruise holidays which can begin at four large UK airports.
+Many Carnival cruise ships depart from the United States, so for the British market, the line is popular for fly-cruise holidays which can begin at four large UK airports.
 These departure airports are Gatwick, Heathrow, Manchester and Glasgow while other regional flights from other UK airports are available at a supplement.

 No matter what your age, you’ll always find something to do onboard Carnival cruise ships with such a broad range of activities to choose from.
 There are attractions where children can make friends, exhilarating options for thrillseekers, and places to simply relax and enjoy some quality time on the ship.